SAP/ui5-tooling/docs/updates/migrate-v4.md

     The following does not apply to them.

-For projects defining the latest **Specification Versions 4.0 or higher**, the following changes apply:
+For projects defining the latest **Specification Version 4.0 or higher**, the following changes apply:

-* **Breaking Change:** Bundling of JavaScript modules as string (in case they require "top level scope") is disabled.
+* **Breaking Change:** Bundling of JavaScript modules as a string (in case they require "top level scope") is disabled.

-    In UI5 2.x the feature for evaluating modules from a string is expected to be removed.
-Therefore UI5 Tooling will instead log an error message and omit the affected module from the bundle.
+    In UI5 2.x, the feature of evaluating modules from a string is expected to be removed.
+Therefore, UI5 Tooling will log an error message instead and omit the affected module from the bundle.

     For more details, see [JavaScript Files Requiring Top Level Scope](../pages/Builder.md#javascript-files-requiring-top-level-scope).

-* **Breaking Change:** Removal of the [bundle option](../pages/Configuration.md#properties) `usePredefineCalls`.
+* **Breaking Change:** Removal of the `usePredefineCalls` [bundle option](../pages/Configuration.md#properties).
 UI5 Tooling v4 will _always_ use `sap.ui.predefine` calls in bundles, making this option obsolete.
 We do not expect any negative impact on application behavior due to this change.

 * **Breaking Change:** New `async` option for the `bundleDefinition` section configuration where the section mode equals `require`.
 This option defaults to `true`, which can influence the loading behavior of your project.
 See [Configuration: `bundleDefinition.sections`](../pages/Configuration.md#properties) for details.